lennymalard/melpy-project/README.md

 X_test = sc.transform(X_test) # Scaled with the same mean and variance than X_train
 ```

-This is how we pre-processed the inputs.
-Concerning the outputs, we need to encode them with another pre-processing technique called One-hot encoding, accessible from melpy.preprocessing as OneHotEncoder.
+Next, we encode the target labels using OneHotEncoder, also from melpy.preprocessing:

-One-hot encoding is a method of representing categorical data as binary vectors.
+<em>One-hot encoding is a method of representing categorical data as binary vectors.
 Each unique category is assigned a unique vector where one element is set to 1 (hot) and all others are 0.
-You can find out more about data encoding here : [One-hot](https://en.wikipedia.org/wiki/One-hot).
+You can find out more about data encoding here : [One-hot](https://en.wikipedia.org/wiki/One-hot).</em>

 ```python
 from melpy.preprocessing import OneHotEncoder